falkodev/a3-vue-sample-project/README.md

 ### 4.1 Main commands [&#x2B06;](#contents)

-Run `docker-compose up` for production in Docker
+Run:

-- `docker-compose ps` for running instances.
+- `docker-compose ps` for running instances
-- `docker-compose stop`
+- `docker-compose stop` or `docker-compose kill` for stopping the containers
 - `docker-compose build` to rebuild images
 - `docker-compose exec container-name sh` to log into a container (i.e: `docker-compose exec vino-terr-apos sh` to log into the server container)

 Additionally, there is a Makefile.
 Therefore, these commands are available:

-- `make` will run a `docker-compose up` with NODE_ENV=development and hide logs
+- `make` will run a `docker-compose up` with NODE_ENV=development and display logs from Apostrophe and Vue
-- `make dev-logs` will run a `docker-compose up` with NODE_ENV=development and display logs from Mongo, Apostrophe and Vue
+- `make dev` will run a `docker-compose up` with NODE_ENV=development and hide logs
 - `make kill` will shutdown all containers quickly
 - `make build` is also available to build containers after a new package is added in a package.json file (for server and client containers)
 - `make rebuild` will force to download all images again, starting from scratch before building containers

 Mongo outputs a lot of logs, and while this can be necessary to read them sometimes, most of the time it is too much useless information.
-An advice is too run `make && make logs-apos & make logs-vue` in a terminal.
+Displaying its logs is possible though through `make logs-mongo`.

 <a id="4-2"></a>